aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

 It combines the three expression by using the AND operator.
 In the first expression we tell the server that we want to get all items whose code doesn't start with "demo-s".
-The second expression is in this case an OR expression that specifies that "product.datestart" can be either be a null value or the start date must be after the beginning of the year 2000.
+The second expression in this case is an OR expression that specifies that "product.datestart" can either be a null value or the start date must be a date after the beginning of the year 2000.

 !!! warning
     Don't forget to [nest the parameters](index.md#nested-parameters) if a prefix is sent in the meta data!

 # Sorting the result set

-Some resources e.g. for products offer specific sorting like "price", "name" or "relevance".
-Others like for services use an implicit default sorting.
-Please have a look at the available sort criteria for the resources.
+Some resources, e.g. for products, offer specific sorting like "price", "name" or "relevance".
+Others, like those for services, use an implicit default sorting.
+Please have a look at the available sort criteria for the respective resources.

 Additionally, you can use the sort parameter and the items keys for generic sorting.
 In the JSON API standard, the URL parameter "sort" is used to define the sorting of the result set: